-MidAmerica National Bank provides full-service banking to its customers.
-With approximately 400 shareholders throughout the communities we serve, MidAmerica’s trademark is local decision making in each banking center.
-From the beginning, MidAmerica has been very involved in community organizations and events.
-We believe it’s not enough to be a bank located in the community – you have to be involved and be an integral part of what makes the community tick.
+MidAmerica National Bank has offices located in Canton, Cuba, Lewistown and Macomb and provides full-service banking to its customers.
+Throughout its history, MidAmerica’s principal guiding force has been the desire to serve the community and its residents.
+We pride ourselves on our local decision making at each banking center and in our employees’ community involvement in area organizations and events.
+We believe it’s not enough to be a bank located in the community – you have to be an integral part of what makes the community tick.

 Contact us at email@example.com if you have any questions or suggestions!

 Dr. Robert C. Bobell, Optometrist/Owner, Progressive Vision Center, LTD

 Dr. William R. Buckley, Retired Surgeon, Graham Hospital

 James J. Elson Jr., Attorney, Elson Law Office